unnamed-girl/mmoldb/readme.md

 that you will get an error.
 You don't need any `-f` any more.
 (If for some reason you really want one, now use `-f docker-prod/docker-compose.yml`.)

+### A note on memory limits

+MMOLDB is a data-intensive app and uses lots of RAM.
+It was written for systems with a minimum of 16GB of RAM+swap.
+Docker Desktop imposes strict memory and swap limits based on your hardware, and users running MMOLDB with Docker Desktop are likely to encounter Out-Of-Memory (OOM) errors.
+These manifest as your containers crashing with exit code 137.

+If you get OOM errors using Docker Desktop, try these steps in order of
+preference:

+1. Switch to Docker CE (aka Docker Engine, aka "just plain Docker") if it's supported by your OS.
+Docker CE doesn't have memory limits by default.
+2. [Increase Docker Desktop's memory and/or swap limit][docker-desktop-limits].
+   Allowing up to 16GB of swap should be sufficient to avoid OOM errors, but will be slower than if you allowed Docker to use more memory.
+3. Reduce the amount of parallelism in MMOLDB's ingest process.
+Uncomment the `ingest_parallelism` setting in `Rocket.toml` and set it to a lower value than its default, which is the number of CPU cores that Docker is configured to use.
+Lower values for `ingest_parallelism` will result in slower ingests.

 First-run Setup
 ---------------